csaez/csaez.github.io/src/content/2018-08-27_hello-shadetoy.md

 > You can even interact with it by dragging the cursor over the canvas!

-My humble doodles are far from those impressive [shaders of the week](https://www.shadertoy.com/playlist/week), but the community have proved to be an amazing one giving very constructive feedback and I've learned a lot while bending my mind trying to figure out how to express a certain algorithm in a parallel friendly way.
+My humble [doodles](https://www.shadertoy.com/user/csaez) are far from those impressive [shaders of the week](https://www.shadertoy.com/playlist/week), but the community has proved to be an amazing one by giving very constructive feedback and I've certainly learned a lot while bending my mind trying to figure out how to express a certain algorithm in a parallel friendly way.

 <iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/MtXyWX?gui=true&t=10&paused=false&muted=false" allowfullscreen></iframe>

-Anyway, I just wanted to recommend [shadertoy](www.shadertoy.com) to everyone: the barrier of entry has never been lower (you just need a browser), the community is truly amazing and the gallery is full of great shaders to learn from.
+Anyway, I just wanted to recommend [shadertoy](http://www.shadertoy.com) to everyone: the barrier of entry has never been lower (you just need a browser), the community is truly amazing and the gallery is full of great shaders to learn from.